jcubic/lips/REFERENCE.md

 ## member
 ```
 (member obj list)
+(member obj list proc)

 Returns first object in the list that match using equal? function.
+If 3rd argument passed it use it as a comparator.
 ```

 ## memq